Actress Mona Hammond remembered as a ‘pioneer’ and ‘trailblazer’

 It added: “Mona created a no-nonsense grandmother in Blossom Jackson, who was adored by the audience and everyone who worked with her.
 Our love and thoughts are with Mona’s family and friends.”

+He added on Twitter: “Skilled.
+Funny.
+And kind to me as a young actor.
+What a generation!
+We stand on their shoulders.
+Never Forgotten.”

+Red Dwarf actor Danny John-Jules added that society had “lost a Windrush legend” in his tribute.

-In tribute, Loose Women presenter Charlene White wrote: “Mona Hammond, a trailblazer in every way.
+While Loose Women presenter Charlene White said: “Mona Hammond, a trailblazer in every way.
 Thank you.”

-While Marcus Ryder, chairman of the Royal Academy of Dramatic Art (Rada), tweeted: “It is with sadness that I wake up to the news Mona Hammond has died.
+Hammond also played Mabel Thompson, the grandmother of Amy Franks, in BBC radio drama The Archers and its follow-on show Ambridge Extra, first appearing in 2003.

+The Archers said that it was “such sad news” that the actress had died.

 “Among her numerous achievements she co-founded Talawa Theatre Company in 1985.
 She was also a @Rada_London graduate and received an honorary Rada Fellowship in 2019.”